azuresphere7/User-Auth-Backend/README.md

 ### Who do I talk to? ###

-* Repo owner or admin : Faisal KANOUT, Master of science in software engineer.
+* Faisal KANOUT, Master of science in software engineer.[ www.kanout.com](www.kanout.com)